MitchellGerdisch/tesla-lightshow/README.md

 # Workflow

+- Identify some music to create the lightshow for.
+  - The Audacity tool is open source and allows you to edit the audio down.
+    - In audacity simply select sections of the waveform and edit->cut, rinse repeat until you have an audio clip that works.
+  - About 1.5 minutes is a good length.
+Beyond that and you are likely to hit lightshow limits around file size, etc. Besides, 1.5 minutes alone requires a good amount of work.
 - Open xlights
   - File (xLights on Mac) > Preferences > Sequences > FSEQ Version, select "V2 Uncompressed"
 - Open a new SHOW FOLDER - select the "tesla_xlights_show_modified" folder.